c19early.org COVID-19 treatment researchHydrogen PeroxideHydrogen Per.. (more..)

 Abstract

-Statistically significant lower risk is seen for viral clearance.
-2 studies from 2 independent teams in 2 countries show significant improvements.
+Significantly lower risk is seen for viral clearance.
+2 studies from 2 independent teams in 2 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 38% [5‑59%] lower risk.
 Results are better for Randomized Controlled Trials and higher quality studies and slightly worse for peer-reviewed studies.